← Back to Blog

 1. Audit Your Current Situation

 Use Google Search Console to see who's already linking to you.
 You might be surprised—some sites do credit properly.
+Knowing your baseline helps you measure progress.

 2. Pick Your Top Photos

 Start with your most-downloaded photos.
 These have the highest chance of being used on high-traffic sites.
+If a photo has 500 downloads, it's almost certainly being used on many websites right now.

 3. Find Where Your Photos Are Used